MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/resources/dynamics_purchaseinvoice.md

 |lastModifiedDateTime   |datetime               |The last datetime the purchase invoice was modified.
 Read-Only.|

-## Relationships
-A Currency (currencyCode) must exist in the Currencies table.

-A Payment Term (paymentTerms) must exist in the Payment Terms table.

-A Shipment Method (shipmentMethod) must exist in the Shipment Method table.

-A Vendor (vendorId) must exist in the Vendor table.

 ## JSON representation

 Here is a JSON representation of the resource.